Akaisorani/QuickIM/README.md

 ## Files

-`QuickIM` is builded under linux gcc 4.8.4
+`QuickIM` is built under linux gcc 4.8.4

-`QuickIM.exe` is builded under win10 gcc 5.3.0
+`QuickIM.exe` is built under win10 gcc 5.3.0

 ## How to use